mraarone/dsbaseline/docs/docs/index.md

 aws_secret_access_key=myprojectsecretkey
 ```

-You can add the profile name when initialising a project; assuming no applicable environment variables are set, the profile credentials will be used by default.
+You can add the profile name when initializing a project; assuming no applicable environment variables are set, the profile credentials will be used by default.

 ### Be conservative in changing the default folder structure

 To keep this structure broadly applicable for many different kinds of projects, we think the best approach is to be liberal in changing the folders around for _your_ project, but be conservative in changing the default structure for _all_ projects.

-We've created a <span class="label label-info">folder-layout</span> label specifically for issues proposing to add, subtract, rename, or move folders around.
-More generally, we've also created a <span class="label label-warning">needs-discussion</span> label for issues that should have some careful discussion and broad support before being implemented.
+We've created a ```folder-layout``` label specifically for issues proposing to add, subtract, rename, or move folders around.
+More generally, we've also created a ```needs-discussion``` label for issues that should have some careful discussion and broad support before being implemented.

 ## Contributing